 Cables and lace knit stitch.

-Intricate Cable Knitting Panel Free Stitch.
+Free Flame Chevron Knitting Stitch.
 More Great Patterns Like This

-Lace Knitting Stitch Easy Chart Free.
+Free Knit Stitch for a Long Rib Cable.
 More Great Patterns Like This

 What do the symbols mean?
 I don’t know how to read chart symbols as I prefer a written pattern.
 Thank you.